Rate-Splitting Multiple Access: Fundamentals, Survey, and Future Research Trends

 In comparison to the other methods, RSMA is more attractive as it achieves every point of the capacity region (including line segment A--B) via SC and SIC.
-As mentioned above, RSMA can be a low-complexity enabler for services with grant-free access and user intermittency, in which users are not always active and there is always an element of unpredictability in their activation, such as URLLC and mMTC \cite{petar2018userIntermittency}.
+Though RSMA introduces a coordination overhead for common and private streams’ rate selections, the complexity of selecting a versatile set of the parameters for RSMA is arguably lower than time sharing.
+Therefore, RSMA can be a low-complexity enabler for services with grant-free access and user intermittency, in which users are not always active and there is always an element of unpredictability in their activation, such as URLLC and mMTC \cite{petar2018userIntermittency}.
 Fig. \ref{fig:uplinkRS} illustrates $K$-user uplink RSMA based on SC and SIC.
-At user-$k$, the message $W_k$ to be transmitted is split into two sub-messages $W_{k1}$ and $W_{k2}$.
+In the $K$-user case, splitting the messages of $K-1$ users is sufficient to avoid time sharing and achieves every point of the capacity region \cite{Rimo1996}.
+Without loss of generality, we assume the messages of all users except user-$K$ are split.
+At user-$k,k\in\{1,\ldots,K-1\}$, the message $W_k$ to be transmitted is split into two sub-messages $W_{k,1}$ and $W_{k,2}$.
 This can be interpreted as creating 2 virtual users.
-The messages $W_{k1}$ and $W_{k2}$ of the two virtual users are independently encoded into streams $s_{k1}$ and $s_{k2}$ with unit variance, i.e., $\mathbb{E}[\left | s_{ki}\right |^2]=1, i=1,2$.
-The two streams are then respectively allocated with certain powers $P_{k1}$ and $P_{k2}$, and superposed at user-$k$ so that the transmit signal is given by
+The messages $W_{k,1}$ and $W_{k,2}$ of the two virtual users are independently encoded into streams $s_{k,1}$ and $s_{k,2}$ with unit variance, i.e., $\mathbb{E}[\left | s_{k,i}\right |^2]=1, i=1,2$.
+The two streams are then respectively allocated with certain powers $P_{k,1}$ and $P_{k,2}$, and superposed at user-$k$.
+At user-$K$, the message $W_K$ is directly encoded into $s_K$ and allocated with power $P_{K}$.
+The transmit signal is given by